 Sharon Housing Authority has submitted an Alternate CIP with the following justification:

-Projected spending on projects currently in bidding or construction exceeds Cap Share in one or more years of the CIP.
+- Projected spending on projects currently in bidding or construction exceeds Cap Share in one or more years of the CIP. - We have urgent projects that require excess spending in year 1 or 2.